cardillan/mindcode/doc/syntax/BEST-PRACTICES.markdown

 end;

 noinline def buildBlock(type, x, y, rotation)
-    // Builds and returns the block
-    print(type, x, y, rotation);
+    // The code to actually build and return the block is omitted for brevity print(type, x, y, rotation);
     return null;
 end;